-The internet played a key role in the stormy anti-gender backlash in Bulgaria, after the hated campaign against the ratification of the Istanbul Convention in 2018.
+The internet played a key role in the stormy anti-gender rights backlash in Bulgaria, after the heated campaign against the ratification of the Istanbul Convention in 2018.

 Gender-phobic hate speech was generated largely on social media, mostly on Facebook, as well as on some popular news sites.
 This has had a double negative effect.
 First, it crucially amplified negative public attitudes against gender rights.
-And second, the proliferation of hateful rhetoric incited online GBV in itself.
+And second, the proliferation of hateful rhetoric incited online gender-based violence (GBV) in itself.

-Jair Bolsonaro's election as President of Brazil in 2018 capitalized on moral panics towards feminism and minority rights.
+Jair Bolsonaro's election as president of Brazil in 2018 capitalised on moral panics towards feminism and minority rights.
 Articulating gender, sexual difference, race and class, that hostility was increasingly felt on online digital networks.
-This research addresses the role of social media use and architecture in the production and dissemination of hate speech and anti-rights discourse as a fundamental aspect of the current right-turn in Brazilian politics.
+This research addresses the role of social media use and architecture in the production and dissemination of hate speech and anti-rights discourse as a fundamental aspect of the current right turn in Brazilian politics.
 In that context, it also explores emergent feminist and LGBT intersectional responses and struggles to define online violence.

-Throughout the Latin America region, governments are in the stage of testing and piloting a wide variety of Artificial Intelligence systems to deploy public services.
+Throughout the Latin American region, governments are in the process of testing and piloting a wide variety of artificial intelligence (AI) systems to deploy public services.
 But what are the feminist and human rights implications?

-As machines are designed and operated by the very same humans in power, these artificial intelligence systems are mostly likely to cause or propagate harm and discrimination based on gender and all it’s intersectionalities of race, class, sexuality, age, territoriality, therefore, posing worrisome trends that should be of concern to feminist movements.
+As machines are designed and operated by the very same humans in power, these AI systems are mostly likely to cause or propagate harm and discrimination based on gender and all its intersectionalities of race, class, sexuality, age, territoriality, etc., therefore posing worrisome trends that should be of concern to feminist movements.

-This action-research project envisages the implementation of a WiFi community network in quilombo Terra Seca in the Vale do Ribeira region in the state of São Paulo, Brazil, while conducting a participatory research process on information and communication technologies, more specifically community networks, through an intersectional feminist lens.
+This action-research project envisages the implementation of a Wi-Fi community network in the Terra Seca quilombo community in the Vale do Ribeira region of the state of São Paulo, Brazil, while conducting a participatory research process on information and communication technologies, more specifically community networks, through an intersectional feminist lens.

 Internet use is still relatively low in the sub-Saharan Africa region.
 In some of the less developed countries like Rwanda, Tanzania and Mozambique, internet use was still below 15% for both sexes.
 Rwanda’s gender gap is much higher than other least developed economies: about 12% of men use the internet, as opposed to only 4.8% of women.